-Most of us know someone who has gotten food poisoning or another kind of illness from eating or drinking something that wasn't as fresh and germ-free as it could have been.
-There are a number of things you can do to avoid getting sick from what you eat--either at home or in restaurants.
+There are a number of things you can do to avoid getting sick from what you eat — either at home or in restaurants.

 Before You Prepare Food

 - Wash your hands.
-If children are helping you, make sure they wash their hands too.
+If children are helping you, make sure they wash their hands as well.

-- Separate raw meats from other foods to avoid the spread of any germs they may contain while raw (neutralized by cooking)
+- Separate raw meats from other foods to avoid the spread of any germs they may contain while raw.

-- Use separate cuttings boards for fresh fruits and vegetables and raw meat, poultry and fish.
+- Use separate cutting boards for fresh fruits and vegetables and raw meat, poultry and fish.

-- Use a food thermometer: Recommended temperature for red meat is 160 F; 180 F for poultry.
+- Use a food thermometer: Recommended temperature for red meat is 160 degrees F; 180 degrees F for poultry.
 Check thermometer instructions to make sure you use it properly.

 - Check for signs that meat and poultry are cooked all the way through on the inside.
 Red meat should be brown or gray inside; poutry juices should run clearn; fish should flake with a fork.